imgag/ngs-bits/doc/tools/RohHunter.md

 	  -out <file>               Output TSV file with ROH regions.

 	Optional parameters:
 	  -annotate <filelist>      List of BED files used for annotation.
 Each file adds a column to the output file.
-The base filename is used as colum name and 4th column of the BED file is used as annotation value.
+The base filename is used as column name and 4th column of the BED file is used as annotation value.
 	                            Default value: ''
 	  -var_min_dp <int>         Minimum variant depth ('DP').
 Variants with lower depth are excluded from the analysis.
 	                            Default value: '20'